jrief/django-websocket-redis/docs/usage.rst

 In this context the the magic item ``SELF`` refers to all clients owning the same session key.

-Get informations about published messages
+Get information about published messages
 -----------------------------------------
 `publish_message` method returns a dict giving the number of clients that received the message for each channel.